darksider01011/camera_mail/README.md

 # Camera Mail
-The idea behind this project was that for security reasons I didn't want attackers to have access to my garage camera login panel
+The idea behind this project was that for security reasons I didn't want attackers to have access to my garage camera login page

 By implementing this project I have more security and privacy and it has become much harder to access the garage camera photos that are taken at certain intervals.